urnathan/joust/README.md

 Aloy will read from the generator's stdout, with each word being a test program to run.
 Aloy can parallelize the tester jobs.

+I accidentally wrote this when I realized the test harness I was adding to another project, was a project in its own right.
+I didn't want to use `dejagnu`.
+Grepping for test harnesses found lots of confusing ones.
+Finally llvm's test harness is not a separate component, and so hard to use elsewhere.
+You'll notice that Kratos and Ezio have some comonalities with that harness.

 * ALOY: Apply List, Observe Yield

 A testsuite runner that takes a list of test files and command to run.